Skip to main content

 1 x PB600 Pisten Bully Groomer valued at over $500,000

-Moving people up the hill as fast and safely as possible improving the beginner experience by installing Canada’s only dual moving carpet, adding to Kinder Carpet, worth more than $250,000
+Moving people up the hill as fast and safely as possible improves the beginner experience by installing Canada’s only dual moving carpet, adding to Kinder Carpet, worth more than $250,000

 2023 The winds of change continue to blow!